AaronChou313/AaronChou313.github.io/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> This project is licensed under the MIT License - you are free to fork and modify it for your personal academic homepage.

 This repository contains the source code for Aaron Chou's personal academic website, which can also serve as a template for your own personal website.

-## Quick Start

-To create your own personal website using this template:

-1. Fork this repository and rename it to `your-github-username.github.io`
-2. Go to Repository Settings → Pages
-3. Set Source to "Deploy from a branch"
-4. Select Branch: `master` and folder: `/ (root)`
-5. Your website will be available at `https://your-github-username.github.io`

-## Demo

-Check out the live demo to see how the website looks and functions: [aaronchou313.github.io](https://aaronchou313.github.io)

-Note: This demo website is Aaron Chou's official academic website, but you can use it to preview the template's functionality and design.

-## Local Development

-For local development and testing, you can use VS Code with the Live Server extension:

-1. Install the "Live Server" extension in VS Code
-2. Open [index.html](index.html) in VS Code
-3. Right-click anywhere in the editor
-4. Select "Open with Live Server"
-5. Your browser will automatically open and display the website

-This method allows you to preview changes in real-time during development without deploying to GitHub Pages.

 ## Responsive Design
 This website supports responsive design and can be accessed normally on mobile devices.
 However, for the best viewing experience, we recommend accessing it on a PC.

-## Customization Guide

-### Configuration Files

-All personal information is stored in the `config` directory.
-Modify these JSON files to customize your website:

-- `basic-config.json`: Site title, description, and basic metadata
-- `navigation-config.json`: Navigation menu configuration
-- `profile-config.json`: Personal information, motto, and social links
-- `experience-config.json`: Education, research, and work experience
-- `awards-config.json`: Honors and awards
-- `publications-config.json`: Publications and research works
-- `works-config.json`: Projects and portfolio items

-### Content Management

-Page content is stored as markdown files in the `content` directory:

-- Main pages are directly in the `content` folder
-- Project details are in the `content/works` subfolder

-### Media Assets

-Replace images in the `assets/images` directory:
-- `assets/images/award`: Images for awards/honors
-- `assets/images/publication`: Images for publications
-- `assets/images/work`: Images for projects and works

-## Adding or Removing Pages

-### To Add a New Page:
-1. Add a new entry in `config/navigation-config.json`
-2. Create a corresponding markdown file in the `content` directory

-### To Remove a Page:
-1. Remove the entry from `config/navigation-config.json`
-2. Delete the corresponding markdown file from the `content` directory

-## Managing Projects/Works

-### To Add a New Project:
-1. Add a new entry in `config/works-config.json`
-2. Create a detailed markdown file in `content/works` directory

-### To Remove a Project:
-1. Remove the entry from `config/works-config.json`
-2. Delete the corresponding markdown file from `content/works` directory

 ## Technical Architecture